 Before your résumé ever reaches the hands of a live person, it often goes through a computerized screening system.
 In fact, three-quarters of large companies and 99 percent of Fortune 500 companies use artificial intelligence in the form of applicant tracking system (ATS) software to prescreen résumés.
 The problem: 75 percent of résumés never make it into human hands because they don’t meet ATS criteria.

-As a result, Rutgers Alumni Career Services assistant director Colin von Liebtag LC’08, SSW’15 says that some applicants resort to tricks to make it through the robot round.
+As a result, Colin von Liebtag, associate director of alumni career development at Rutgers’ Career Exploration and Success (CES), says that some applicants resort to tricks to make it through the robot round.
 “I’ve seen people copy-paste keywords and phrases into their résumé in very small white type, so the hiring managers won’t see it, but the bots will ‘read’ it,” he says.
 “I’ve also seen that backfire when people don’t have the skill set listed and they get called out on it during the interview.”

 Luckily, there are some simple ways to make your résumé bot-friendly while staying authentic to your work experience.
-Here are von Liebtag’s top tips for doing both:
+Here, von Liebtag LC’08, SSW’15 shares his top tips for doing both:

 Learn their lingo